-Students must have a FBI check performed before progressing to each of the following courses: NSL 311 and NSL 411 (a total of 2 tests).
-Students will be given specific instruction on how to complete this requirement prior to NSL 311.
-Students are responsible for costs associated with this check (typically between \$36-\$38).
+Students must have a FBI check performed before progressing to each of the following courses: NSL 311/312 and NSL 411/412.
+Students will be given specific instruction on how to complete this requirement prior to NSL 311/312 (whichever course is taken first).
+Students are responsible for costs associated with this check.
 Student results are accessed directly by the clinical agency.
 Student access to the clinical agency is at the discretion of the clinical agency based on this FBI check.